libreobjet/open-guide/designing.md

 There are multiple tools you can use for drawing or representing your designs, from analogical traditional tools like pencil, pens, watercolours or handmade models to digital tools like vectorial drawing applications or 3D digital enviroments for moddeling.
 Analogical tools, of course, are useful but in order to share design efectively and fabricate them in a fast and precise way we use digital tools or software of drawing and representation.

-This digital software could be propietary or opensource.
-If you use propietary software to work in your designs its does not mean that your design is not open source.
-However, we recommend to be logical in your design processes.
+This digital software could be proprietary or opensource.
+If you use proprietary software to create your designs its does not mean that your design is not open source.
+However, we recommend to be consistent in your design processes.
+Using free/libre open source software helps making your process as well as design open.

 In the following pages, we will talk about diferent digital tools that you can use for your designs.
 Do not forget that this are not all the options you can use, only a few ones.